 Lamas gave a sworn statement to the Innocence Project saying that his testimony at Arledge’s trial was a lie.
 He said that when he, Arledge and Lucas were arrested in Tennessee, Arledge gave his gun to Lucas to hold and then told police the gun belonged to Lucas.
 He said he came to believe that Arledge had been having sex with Lucas, who was Lamas’s girlfriend, and that he suspected that Arledge was going to cooperate with Tennessee authorities and testify against him.

 So, Lamas said he decided to seek revenge by implicating Arledge in the Armstrong murder.
 He said that they had discussed the murder, but only that it had occurred.
 “Randy did not confess to the murder or say anything that would lead me to believe that he was involved,” Lamas said in the statement.

-Lamas, who received favorable treatment from Tennessee prison authorities as a result of his trial testimony, also said that prior to Arledge’s trial, he was in the same cell with Lucas and that she “agreed to testify that Randy had admitted killing the girl as well.”
+Lamas, who was promised (and later received) favorable treatment from Tennessee authorities in return for his trial testimony, also said that prior to Arledge’s trial, he was in the same cell with Lucas and that she “agreed to testify that Randy had admitted killing the girl as well.”